stat545ubc-2021/functionsjuliafast/assignment_1b.md

-Assignment 1B
+STAT545 Assignment B1
 ================
 Julia Fast
 01/11/2021

-## Datset Background (Copied from Milestones 1 and 2)
+## Datset Background (Section Copied from Milestones 1-3 of the STAT545A Mini Data Analysis Project)

 The *zooplankton_biomass* dataset used for this project was acquired courtesy of Fisheries and Oceans Canada (DFO).
 I will be using this